What's on this page:

 18. Have fun!

-Stress that above all else, employees should enjoy the time they’re being encouraged to spend on social media.
+Stress that above all else, employees should enjoy their time on social media.

 By encouraging employees to use social media to build their personal brands, you’re opening a world of possibilities for them, no matter their role 👍